-Visiting Grand Canyon West requires the purchase of a tour package for entry.
+Visiting Grand Canyon West, which is not part of Grand Canyon National Park, requires the purchase of a tour package for entry.
 A tour package must be purchased first in order to add any options such as the Skywalk, helicopter and boat rides, horseback rides and more.

 Where is the Grand Canyon Glass Bridge?